-The school is closed for 2 weeks at Easter and 2 weeks at Christmas.
+The school is closed at weekends, on public holidays, at Easter and Christmas and 1 week in August (summer holiday).
+Our holiday dates for the coming year are listed below.
 Students are entitled to a holiday of 1 week for every 8 weeks of study (not including school holidays).
 There is no personal holiday entitlement for courses of less than 8 weeks.
 Please book your holiday at least 1 week before the holiday start date, and for a minimum of 5 working days.
 Please note, that holiday requests cannot be backdated.